AdobeDocs/blueprints-learn.de-DE/help/blueprints/web-personalization/known-personalization.md

 ### Implementierungsmuster 2 - Anwendungsspezifische SDKs

 Verwendung herkömmlicher programmspezifischer SDKs (z.
 B. AT.js und AppMeasurement.js).
-Die Segmentbewertung in Echtzeit an Edge wird bei diesem Implementierungsansatz nicht unterstützt.
-Streaming- und Batch-Zielgruppenfreigabe vom Experience Platform-Hub werden jedoch mithilfe dieses Implementierungsansatzes unterstützt.
+Real-time Edge segment evaluation is not supported using this implementation approach.
+However streaming and batch audience sharing from Experience Platform hub are supported using this implemenation approach.

 [Siehe Anwendungs-spezifisches SDK-Blueprint .](../data-ingestion/appsdk.md)